The European Tour season draws to a close with the DP World Tour Championship which is the final stage of the tour’s Race to Dubai.

 Earth Course, Jumeirah Golf Estates

-This is a fitting venue, not just for the final event of the season, but also to crown the winner of the Race to Dubai, the European Tour’s season long competition.
+This is a fitting venue, not just for the final event of the season, but also to crown the winner of the Race to Dubai, the DP World Tour’s season long competition.
 The Earth Course is a challenging and brutally long layout.
 It is the way that the course ends that makes it perfect for this role though.
 The 18th hole is one of two par fives in the last five holes and with its meandering creek running through the fairway it makes a perfect risk/reward hole which has both made and broken dreams over the years.

 Both the 15th and the 18th holes, the two key par 5s, measure way in excess of 600 yards, so only the biggest hitters have a hope of making the green in two.
 Even so, they throw up scoring opportunities but can also be dangerous and so the course lends itself to some exciting finishes.